Quickstart

 Every call to guard.create() moves through the same four stages, in order:

-- Telemetry.
-The event is exported to the backend over OpenTelemetry and appears in your dashboard moments later.
+- Export.
+The event is sent to the backend over OpenTelemetry and appears on your dashboard moments later.

 Next steps #